pibooth/pibooth/docs/sources/plugins/plugins.rst

 ^^^^^^^^^^^^^^^^^^

 The ``pibooth`` application is built on the principle of states.
-Each state is defined by a specific screen and possible actions available to the user.
+Each state is defined by a specific ``scene`` (with same name as state one) and possible actions available to the user.

 The following states are defined: